aolszowka/ManipulativeReplacer/README.md

 The `Output` panel will show the results of this operation (in real time).
 While it is editable any change to the `Pattern` or `Input` panels will regenerate this output.

+## Hacking
+I utilized the `upgrade-assistant` tool to inline upgrade this to .NET Core.
+However the underlying application is still using Windows Forms which means it is Windows Only until I can be bothered to convert this to something cross platform.

 ## Bugs/Feature Requests
 I accept pull requests and am responsive on GitHub, Let me know!